Adding and Dropping Credits

 Financial Aid Determination Date (FADD): The Department of Education requires universities disbursing federal aid to have a posted date when a “screenshot” is taken of a student’s enrollment.
 Each university is required to adjust students’ awards based upon the credits the student is enrolled in at that moment.

-Dropping credits before and after the FADD may affect your federal financial aid.
+University and Federal Aid awards are based on a student's enrolled credits during each semester.
+Federal awards are based on enrolled Program Applicable (PA) credits while Univeristy awards are based on both enrolled PA and non-PA credits.
+A student planning to add or drop credits before the FADD should take these levels into consideration as it may or may not affect the amount of aid being awarded to them.
+When adding or dropping classes, students always risk the chance of previously disbursed aid being returned.
 It is strongly recommended that any student dropping credits should contact the financial aid office prior to dropping to determine how the student’s federal aid will be affected.
 Students contacting the office should know which courses specifically they are planning to drop.

-Because of complexities involved, it is highly recommended students contact the Financial Aid Office.
+Dropping credits before and after the FADD may affect your federal financial aid.
+Because of complexities involved, it is highly recommended students contact the Financial Aid Office prior to dropping credits.